© 2018 Robert Osburn

 Even if they did not share the same congregational life, then at least they shared neighborhoods where the (Christian-inspired) rules dictated behavior.
 You trusted your neighbors who might cast opposing ballots during elections with the keys to your house (“in case we’re out of town and you need an egg from our refrigerator”).
 Children played together, ate in each other’s homes, attended the same schools, secure that Kathy’s mom lived by the same moral template as Susan’s.
 Leave It to Beaver, widely reviled by the revolutionists, worked because Ward Cleaver’s sons played with boys whose parents innately agreed that boys must treat girls with respect, and deserved punishment if they did not.

 Thirdly, not only was there a shared moral outlook and parish-defined communities, but there was also a common moral vocabulary.
-Shared vocabulary effectively bridges communities that might might otherwise be at odds.
+Shared vocabulary effectively bridges communities that might otherwise be at odds.
 “Marriage” meant the same thing to the Democrat and to the Republican until it began to be re-redefined in the 2000s by those promoting a progressive moral vision that now claims superiority.

 What replaced the Christian moral consensus was, supposedly, multiculturalism---multiple vision of the good.
-In reality, the elite big three (academia, press, and Hollywood) have sown and cultivated a progressive morality grounded in the quest for human fulfilment.
+In reality, the elite big three (academia, press, and Hollywood) have sown and cultivated a progressive morality grounded in the quest for human fulfillment.
 Not only is it incapable of uniting political enemies because it focuses on individual fulfillment at the expense of the broader society, but it simply has not succeeded as a consensus morality (and likely never will).

-Consider how different the outcome of the American Civil Rights struggle of the 50s and 60s might have been if there was no shared moral vision that commands us to love our neighbors as ourselves, not pursue individual fulfilment.
+Consider how different the outcome of the American Civil Rights struggle of the 50s and 60s might have been if there was no shared moral vision that commands us to love our neighbors as ourselves, not pursue individual fulfillment.
 It is not an exaggeration to say that it would have failed had it appealed to a progressive morality that instead of cultivating moral courage, would have generated either a violent, wrenching revolution or the listlessness of the hyper-victimized.
 And there would have been no moral hero like Martin Luther King, Jr.

 The problem then, is not that partisan politics divides.
 Political division is a sorting process that forces people to choose sides in the exercise of justice.
 The problem for the past 50 years has been the absence of a culturally-uniting force that restrains political divisiveness.